kelvin0/PyXML2PDF/README.md

 ### All Tags
-All tags described here support the attributes 'id' and 'class' Tags that accept 'posx','posy' are the only ones to allow 'snapto'.
+All tags described here support the attributes 'id' and 'class'

 ### &lt;rlxml&gt;
 This tag must be the root of the XML document.